Aieener/SUS_on_S/README.md

 # SUS_3D on order parameter
-The Successive umbrella sampling for 3D rods on order parameter S
+Simulating thin film growth with 3-D Rod like particles: Using the SUS Algorithm on order parameter S